-Associate Privacy and Personal Activities Under our Data Privacy Policy, JCPenney and its associates also have a duty to protect and handle with care, the personal information (PI) of all associates.
+Associate Privacy and Personal Activities Under our Data Privacy Policy, JCPenney and its associates also have a duty to protect and handle with care the personal information (PI) of all associates.
 We must prevent the unauthorized access to, use of and disclosure of this information.
 This duty also includes the appropriate disposal of all forms of PI.
 Never disclose or use the PI of another associate without first obtaining that associate's consent or in accordance with JCPenney policies and procedures.
 Question: I received (in email or by another method) some PI of another JCPenney associate.
 What do I do?

-Answer: Immediately contact ITSC, your HR business partner, the Privacy Office and your manager to determine what information was sent.
+Answer: Immediately contact ITSC at ITSC-SecurityOperations-sm@jcp.com and ITSecurityCompliance@jcp.onmicrosoft.com, your HR business partner, the Privacy Office at privacy-sm@jcp.com and your manager to determine what information was sent.
 ITSC or HR can then assist with ensuring the data is recovered and the compromise minimized.